 May be what Dr. Kalam has to say here applies to a different era of workers altogether and might have been more suitable given the circumstances back then.
 But definitely not today or in future.
 The world is changing and so are companies.
 We are living in the age of digital startups where majority of the Fortune Global 10 or 50 companies were once startups and founded by energetic entrepreneurs who wanted to change the way the world works.
 Dr. Kalam, too, had entrepreneurial spirit within him, there is no doubt about that.
 But, may be this quote has to do with the overall ecosystem and applies to only a select class of workers?
 Quite possible.

 Dr. Kalam probably never had a private company job as he was an employee of ISRO throughout his career, which is a government body.
-Governments like those of India’s would anyway give you pension even if you don’t love the ‘company’.
+Governments like those of India would anyway give you a pension even if you don’t love the ‘company’.
 No wonder Indian babus would agree to this quote.

 My point is simple.
 If you don’t ‘want to’ love your company, don’t expect the company to love you anyway in the first place.
 You as an employee or a service provider have to love your company/employer/customer first rather than expecting them to love you.

 Progressive companies of today still want to love employees first.
 They are creating beautiful and productive work places and have never before found employee benefits.
-They are talking about creating a culture that would attract like minded talent.
+They are talking about creating a culture that would attract like-minded talent.
 Why do you think they are doing this?
-It is love, so that you also love staying around.
+It is love so that you also love staying around.

 If the love equation doesn’t happen or doesn’t work, either of you will leave the other one in the equation.
 To stay in the relationship, love is essential.

 An obvious benefit of loving your company is that you get a long term stay at the same company.
-Now, Why would you want stay long term at the same company?
+Now, Why would you stay long term at the same company?

 Out of the the first 21 Google employees, 3 who are still with Google are leading very large business units.
 Susan Wojcicki joined Google in 1999 and now is the CEO of YouTube.
 She took over from Salar Kamangar who was the CEO of YouTube until 2014.
 He is currently SVP Products.
-A few other early employees like Marrisa Mayer and Omid Kordestani who joined Google in 1999 and stayed long time till 2014-15 become CEO of Yahoo and Executive Chairman of Twitter respectively.
-Many others who left Google later on opted for other endeavors and many of them are successful as well.
+A few other early employees like Marrisa Mayer and Omid Kordestani who joined Google in 1999 and stayed a long time till 2014-15 become CEO of Yahoo and Executive Chairman of Twitter respectively.
+Many others who left Google, later on, opted for other endeavors and many of them are successful as well.
 But, definitely nothing like the ones who stayed long, very long.

 Ditto is the case of Steve Ballmer who joined Microsoft in 1980 as the company’s 30th employee and was the first business manager hired by Bill Gates.
-He later on went on to take the charge of CEO from Gates and retire in Microsoft itself.
+He, later on, went on to take the charge of CEO from Gates and retire in Microsoft itself.